tailcallhq/tailcallhq.github.io/docs/auth/jwt.md

 Now you can run the example file with Tailcall and try to make a query for data with specifying credentials.

-To make the request first obtain JWT token compatible with JWKS file you've linked before (if you've used the example `jwks.json` file from above then you can just use the token from the example below).
+To make the request first obtain JWT token compatible with JWKS file you've linked before (if you've used the example `jwks.json` file from above then you can use the token from the example below).

 An request example with curl: